saschpe/rapport/README.rst

     (.venv)$ pip install -r tools/test-requires.txt
     (.venv)$ nosetests

-Lastly, if using virtualenv is to tedious or you want to test different configurations (py26, py27), you can also use `tox`_:
+Lastly, if using virtualenv is too tedious or you want to test different configurations (py26, py27, py33), you can also use `tox`_:

 .. code-block:: bash